We provide a host of

 skill_id

-The ID of the Skill in TechWolf.
+The external ID of the Skill in TechWolf.

 skill